 Free Airport Tours: Must Knows

-- You don’t need a visa to take airport layover tours as you’re considered an “in-transit” passenger.
+You don't need a visa to take airport layover tours as you're considered an “in-transit” passenger (Istanbul being an exception as described above).
 Often you may need to hand over your passport for the length of the tour.
-But you should always ensure beforehand that your passport is not an exempt country, as some countries are not allowed to have in-transit passengers.
+Always ensure beforehand that your passport is not an exempt country, as some countries are not allowed to have in-transit passengers.

-- Consider bringing a packed meal e.g. it may be cheaper to buy a sandwich at an airport food court chain than a museum.
+Consider packing meals e.g. it may be cheaper to buy a sandwich at an airport food court chain than a museum.
 Alternatively if seeing a market, you may wish to hold out for stall food.

 Know of any other airport freebies or tours not listed here?
 Share below!